Physics of Pair Producing Gaps in Black Hole Magnetospheres: Two Dimensional General Relativistic Particle-in-cell Simulations: Discussion

 We use $\kappa_m$ as a reasonable estimate for the number of pairs produced by one primary particle.
 In order for the gap to be screened, we need $\kappa_m\ge1$.
 This gives a lower bound on the parallel electric field needed.
 The solution of $\tilde{E}_{\parallel}$ for different optical depth $\tau_0$ when $\kappa_m=1$ in Equation (\ref{eq:kappa_m_dimensionless}) can be found numerically.
 We define

 The function $f(\tau_0)$ is shown as the blue line in the top panel of Figure \ref{fig:extrapolate}.
 Below $\tau_0\sim3-4$, a proper solution does not exist, as particles will always enter the Klein-Nishina regime.
 This is consistent with what we found in our PIC simulations. $f(\tau_0)$ is minimum around $\tau_0\sim 5-8$, and then grows monotonically as $\tau_0$ further increases.
-In the meantime, the typical Lorentz factor of the primary particles, $\gamma_p\tilde{\epsilon}_0=\sqrt{\tilde{E}_{\parallel}\tilde{\epsilon}_0/(4\tau_0)}$, gradually decreases as $\tau_0$ increases, suggesting that the primary particles are mainly interacting with soft photons on the Wien tail of the gray body distribution to produce pairs.
+In the meantime, the typical Lorentz factor of the primary particles, $\gamma_p\tilde{\epsilon}_0=\sqrt{\tilde{E}_{\parallel}\tilde{\epsilon}_0/(4\tau_0)}$, gradually decreases as $\tau_0$ increases to large values, suggesting that the primary particles can no longer reach the optimal energy for pair production due to the strong Compton drag; they are mainly interacting with soft photons on the Wien tail of the gray body distribution to produce pairs.

 For each $\tau_0$ there is also an upper bound on the electric field.
 If the electric field is too strong, the IC scattering of the primary particles will be in the Klein-Nishina regime.
 This happens if $\gamma_p\langle\epsilon\rangle\gtrsim m_ec^2$, or the electric field exceeds the following value \citep{2019ApJ...883...66P}